reahl/reahl/reahl-doc/doc/index.rst

 Reahl documentation
 ===================

+Reahl comprises a number of projects that help with the development of interactive web applications.

+These projects were developed to support development of Reahl-web but can be used without it too.

-Reahl is a web application framework that allows a programmer to work in terms of useful abstractions -- using a single programming language.
+Reahl-web is a web application framework that allows a programmer to work in terms of useful abstractions -- using a single programming language.

 The details of how those abstractions are implemented using several